 For the chatbot system, Camelo Bonilla helped design visuals and text that lead individuals through the process.
 He conducted research to determine which specific types of chatbot verbiage would be most helpful to people completing job applications, and then translated that research into a design that would work for the front-end developers.

 The faculty have always told me to think about how we can go deeper to solve complex issues.
-Each idea stems from the people I work with.
+Each idea stems from the people I work with.—Kevin Camelo Bonilla ’21

-Camelo Bonilla is grateful that his classes not only give him the chance to work on projects that provide valuable practical experience but also inspire him to step out of his comfort zone and think outside the box.
+Camelo Bonilla is grateful that his classes not only gave him the chance to work on projects that provided valuable practical experience but also inspired him to step out of his comfort zone and think outside the box.
 One such project was designing web and social media pieces to support the COVID-19 reporting of the Mail & Guardian, a newspaper based in Johannesburg, South Africa.

-Camelo Bonilla now finds himself on the receiving end of honors as a student at Syracuse University.
-He’s been named a 2020 Student to Watch by Graphic Design USA, took second place in Standalone Multimedia from the MSUSND Student Design Competition, won third place for Best Online Main Page at the CMA Pinnacle Awards 2020, and received Honorable Mention from Graphis New Talent 2020.
+In 2020 Camelo Bonilla found himself on the receiving end of honors as a student at Syracuse University.
+He was named a 2020 Student to Watch by Graphic Design USA, took second place in Standalone Multimedia from the MSUSND Student Design Competition, won third place for Best Online Main Page at the CMA Pinnacle Awards 2020, and received Honorable Mention from Graphis New Talent 2020.
+More recently, he won an award from the Society of News Design.

 A Transformative Experience Through Mentoring